 - VGAD: Vanguard MSCI Index International Shares (Hedged) ETF

 - VGS: Vanguard MSCI Index International Shares ETF

-His final thoughts – The sheer power and simplicity of the Exchange traded fund trumps all.
-Pick whatever index funds you want from his third pass, and put them in these percentage allocations…
+As the Barefoot Investor says, the sheer power and simplicity of the exchange traded fund trumps all.
+Pick whatever index funds you want from this third pass, and put them in these percentage allocations:

 - Australian total share market index fund: 75%